-Most flea and tick collars are an option for dogs who are not suffering from an existing infestation of pests.
+Most flea and tick collars are an option for dogs and cats who are not suffering from an existing infestation of pests.
 That is, they may be effective at preventing, but not curing, an infestation.
 With the advent of topical spot on treatments like Advantage II or Advantage II for dogs, and oral flea medication like Comfortis, flea collars have fallen slightly out of favor, but they do come in handy now and again.
 However, the question still remains -- how do flea collars work?

 What's more,some recent developments in collar designs have introduced long-lasting 8-month collars that treat as well as prevent infestations.